kirbydesign/designsystem/readme.md

 ## About

-Kirby Design System is a UX Component library implementing the [Kirby Design Philosophy](https://kirby.design/).
+Kirby Design System is a UX Component library implementing the [Kirby Design Philosophy][kirby.design].

 <!-- Read more at: https://kirby.design -->

-Kirby Components are built on top of [Angular](https://angular.io) and can be used in Angular projects.
+Kirby Components are built on top of [Angular][angular] and can be used in Angular projects.

-The Kirby Cookbook, containing samples, status of components etc. can be accessed from [https://cookbook.kirby.design](https://cookbook.kirby.design).
+The Kirby Cookbook, containing samples, status of components etc. can be accessed from [https://cookbook.kirby.design](kirby.cookbook).

-## Note

-**Please note:** The package currently contains the _uncompiled_ typescript (.ts), markup (.html) and styling (.scss) source code.
-See the [Installation](#installation) section below on how to enable typescript compilation of the package in your project.

 ## Table of Contents